Christine McGlade: Production and digital career

 McGlade moved to Toronto at age 21.
 She earned a Bachelor of Fine Arts and later a Master of Design from OCAD University, where she now also teaches.

 From 1992 to 1999, McGlade worked as a producer, director, and writer for adult current affairs programming at TVOntario and its French-language sister station TFO and then was Director of Interactive and Digital Media at the network from 2005 to 2012.
 From 1999 to 2000, she was producer and director of the CBC Playground block of preschool programming at CBC Television, and then from 2000 to 2003 and developed and produced the Vortex and Snit Station programming blocks at YTV.

 She was senior partner at media production company Q Media Solutions from 2012 until 2014.
 She founded her own digital strategy company, Analytical Engine Interactive Inc., in 2016.

 Family

-McGlade has three children, two of whom are twins.
+McGlade has three children, including a set of twins.